awsdocs/amazon-athena-user-guide/doc_source/notebooks-spark-getting-started.md

 ### Specifying your own workgroup configurations<a name="notebooks-spark-getting-started-workgroup-configuration"></a>

 If you want to specify your own IAM role and calculation results location for your notebook, follow the steps in this section\.
-If you chose **Use defaults** for the **Additional configurations** option, skip this section and go directly to [Switching workgroups and opening notebook explorer](#notebooks-spark-getting-started-switching-workgroups-and-opening-notebook-explorer)\.
+If you chose **Use defaults** for the **Additional configurations** option, skip this section and go directly to [Opening notebook explorer and switching workgroups ](#notebooks-spark-getting-started-switching-workgroups-and-opening-notebook-explorer)\.

 The following procedure assumes you have completed steps 1 to 9 of the **To create a Spark enabled workgroup in Athena** procedure in the previous section\.